Sign In Register

 Is Mansfield a Good Place to Live?

-Based on current data, Mansfield receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, a low poverty rate.
+Based on current data, Mansfield receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates.
 Mansfield offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs